 Using a free VPN service may put your online security at risk.
 When you use a VPN server, you protect your traffic from being monitored by your ISP.
 But at the same time, you allow the VPN provider to spy on your traffic.
 Companies providing free VPN services do not keep your private information confidential and instead may share it with third-parties.

 Using the two tools at the same time is possible, but we do not recommend doing it.
 The exception is if you are an advanced user who knows exactly how to set up both Tor and a VPN so that your anonymity remains secure.

 Does Clario offer a VPN?

 As a matter of fact, we do!
-You can take a look at Clario’s VPN here.
+Take a look at Clario’s VPN.